-You would also need to contact your bank if your credit card details are linked to your profile.
-You should either ask your financial institution to put a block on it or remove the association to Facebook.
+You will also need to contact your bank if your credit card details are linked to your profile.
+You should ask your financial institution to put a block on it or remove the association with Facebook.

-Acting swiftly, you must also remove any other apps connected to your Facebook account.
-Unless the hacker automatically logged you out of all services, you should be able to manually change the password for other apps like Instagram.
+Acting swiftly, you must remove any other apps connected to your Facebook account.
+Unless the hacker automatically logged you out of all services, you should be able to change the password for other apps like Instagram manually.

 There are several steps that you can take to make sure that your account isn’t compromised:

 - Set up two-factor authentication (2FA) on your Facebook account.
 This makes it more difficult for your account to be hacked as the cybercriminals would need an extra piece of information to get into the account.
 Tap or click here for more details on 2FA.